 Ceramide plays a part in holding the skin together as well as providing protection against dehydration and other external factors.
 However, it’s main role is structuring and maintaining the skin’s ability to allow moisture from passing in and out of the skin.
 It is proven that the less ceramides that are present in the skin, the more likely moisture can readily leave the skin.
 To replenish the skin from the loss of ceramides (either through aging, sun exposure or environmental factors), you must look for ingredients that contain ceramides in them.

 Benefits of restoring ceramides:

 - Ceramides prevent your skin from being dry and cracked.
 They restore and conserve the water content in your skin.

-- While keeping the moisture levels in your skin from being lost to the environment, it also acts as a protective barrier against bacteria, germs, pollutants, irritants and so on, which cause your skin to be stressed and red.
+- While keeping the moisture levels in your skin from being lost to the environment, it also acts as a protective barrier against bacteria, germs, pollutants, irritants and so on, which stress your skin and cause redness.

 - It repairs the skin when it is cracked and flaky by filling in the gaps in the epidermis.
 Ceramides work with the skin’s permeability to be at its healthiest.

 - It increases the skin’s suppleness, firmness, plumpness and softness.
-Results will vary from person to person and depending on the concentration level of ceramides, your age and how damaged your skin is.
+Results will vary from person to person and depending on the concentration level of ceramides, your age and extent of skin damage.

 - Heals the outer layer of the skin.
 Over time, it also heals and provides nourishment to the skin’s molecular structure from within.

-As a recommendation, the Klairs Rich Moist Soothing Tencel Sheet Mask contains 5 types of ceramides that will just do the trick!
+As a recommendation, our DR JART+ Ceramidin Range contains 5 types of ceramides that will just do the trick!
 It will restore your skin back to life while also repairing it from the damage of Winter Skin!